wso2-attic/ballerina-integrator/README.md

 ### Create the project structure

-Ballerina is a complete programming language that can have any custom project structure that you wish.
-Although the language allows you to have any package structure, use the following package structure for this project to follow this guide.
+Ballerina is a complete programming language that supports custom project structures.
+Use the following package structure for this guide.

 ```
 parallel-service-orchestration